 All works on this website are protected under copyright laws by their respective authors and may not be published or used without author permission.
 Links to stories through this website are, however, encouraged.

 Ryan Masaaki Yokota (Lead Editor/Writer/Founder) is a Yonsei/Shin-Nisei Nikkei who originally hails from Southern California.
-Currently he is an Instructor in the History Department at DePaul University and the Development and Legacy Center Director at the Japanese American Service Committee.
+Currently he is an Instructor in the History Department at DePaul University.
 He received his Ph.D. in East Asian (Japanese) History at the University of Chicago, and had previously received his M.A. in Asian American Studies at UCLA.
 His academic publications include a recent article on Okinawan Indigenousness, a chapter on Okinawan Peruvians in Los Angeles, an article on Japanese and Okinawans in Cuba, and an interview with Asian American Movement activist Pat Sumi.
 His articles and op-eds have been featured in the Japan Times, the Ryukyu Shimpo, and the Rafu Shimpo.
 Following the onset of World War II, his great-grandfather was wrongfully arrested and incarcerated in the Los Angeles City Jail, the Tuna Canyon Detention Station in Tujunga, California, the Department of Justice internment camp at Fort Missoula, Montana, and the Japanese American concentration camp at Rohwer, Arkansas.
 Additionally, his grandparents and father survived the nuclear bombing of Hiroshima.
 Follow him on Twitter @RyanYokota.